 Globally, 71% of customers lose their trust forever in brands that place profits before people. – Edelman Trust Barometer report, March 2020, Special Report: Brand Trust and the Coronavirus Pandemic.

-If you had to choose between making more profits or making your customers happy, what would you choose?
+What would you choose if you had to choose between making more profits or making your customers happy?

-The above question is not a difficult one, but it still makes you think.
-A decade ago, profits would have been the clear answer but that has changed now.
-Businesses can give up neither profit nor customer experience and the truth is they need both.
+The above question is not difficult, but it still makes you think.
+A decade ago, profits would have been the clear answer but that has changed.
+Businesses can give up neither profit nor customer experience; the truth is they need both.

 Does this mean that businesses today no longer care about making money?
 No!
 But their approach towards making profit has changed.
 The boom of online shopping, new digital platforms and social media have improved global connectivity and strengthened customers’ voices.
 A small voice of dissent from customers on a brand can hamper the earnings of a business.

 A strong customer voice has created a renewed focus towards customer experience.
 When customers are happy, they start trusting the business and do not hesitate to spend more.
 The more a customer spends, the more businesses profit.